 Diet and supplements make a difference

 I adopted a Weston A. Price Foundation diet.
 Dr. Weston A. Price was the dentist who researched and wrote about the link between diet and dental health around the world.
-This diet is similar to a Paleo diet:
+The WAPF diet is the basis for the Paleo diet (based on ancestral foodways):

 - avoid grains, legumes, nuts, and seeds or give them special preparation*

-- drinking bone broth or taking gelatin daily
+- drink bone broth or take gelatin or collagen daily

-- consuming very little sugar in any form
+- consume very little sugar in any form

-- getting plenty of Vitamin K2, essential for putting calcium in just the right places
+- get plenty of Vitamin K2, essential for putting calcium in just the right places

-*One little factoid of note here: Grains, legumes, nuts, and seeds are coated with phytic acid, which if not soaked away, prevents the body from absorbing minerals.
+*One little factoid of note here: Grains, legumes, nuts, and seeds are coated with phytic acid, which if not soaked away before eating, prevents the body from absorbing minerals.
 This means fewer minerals are available in your saliva to rebuild tooth enamel.
+This is one of the few things we do know about rebuilding tooth enamel, that minerals in your saliva make a difference.
 If you eat these foods while trying to rebuild tooth enamel, they should be soaked first to reduce phytic acid.
-I just avoid grains and legumes.
-I soak raw nuts and seeds and then dehydrate them in a low oven until crunchy.
+You can then dehydrate or bake them on your lowest oven setting to restore the crunch.

 I believe that following this diet, over a couple of years, has healed my leaky gut and reduced inflammation in my body, as well as strengthened my tooth enamel.

-The body’s production of these enzymes declines with age.
-Taking digestive enzymes before meals helps your body assimilate the nutrients in your food.
-Enzymes help break down fats, protein, carbohydrates.
-This formula contains a small dose of Betaine Hcl, so you might want to try it by itself to see if it’s enough to help with stomach acid.
+Taking digestive enzymes before meals also helps your body assimilate the nutrients in your food.
+This formula from the NOW brand contains a small dose of Betaine Hcl as well as digestive enzymes, which aid in digesting proteins, fats, oils, carbohydrates, starches, and fiber, so you might want to try it by itself to see if it’s enough to help increase stomach acid.

 Refining my dental hygiene practice

-After brushing, I floss or use a Waterpik along my gum lines.
-Seeing tiny food particles going down the drain even after a thorough brushing convinced me that the Waterpik was a worthwhile investment.
+After brushing, I floss and use a Waterpik along my gum lines.
+Seeing tiny food particles going down the drain even after a thorough brushing and flossing convinced me that the Waterpik was a worthwhile investment.
 There are places a toothbrush or floss can’t reach, but water can.

-Some current attention is being given to the lack of research on the value of flossing, stating that it may not be necessary.
-I personally continue to floss because my mouth clearly tastes and smells cleaner when I floss than when I don’t.
+Some current attention is being given to the lack of research on the value of flossing, stating that we don’t really know if it helps, which seems like an odd oversight since all dentists recommend flossing daily but they don’t have data about its effectiveness.
+Personally, my mouth clearly tastes, feels, and smells cleaner when I floss than when I don’t.
+And…I’d like to see the data.

-The last few times I’ve visited my dentist’s office for cleanings, I’ve asked the hygienist to print a copy for me of my Perio Comparison chart, which indicates gum pocket depth for each tooth.
+Sometimes when I’ve visited my dentist’s office for cleanings, I’ve asked the hygienist to print a copy for me of my Perio Comparison chart, which indicates gum pocket depth for each tooth.
 Pocket depths of 1-3 millimeters are considered healthy.
 Gum disease is considered to be present when pockets are 4 or more millimeters deep.
+I tape the Perio Comparison chart to my bathroom mirror and use a highlighter to mark the pockets with higher numbers, giving those pockets more attention.

 I can see how each pocket has changed from visit to visit.